wombleton/gitlaw-nz/acts/H/Hawke's Bay Earthquake Relief Funds Act 1931.md

 ##### 12 Penalties for failure to furnish particulars or for furnishing false particulars

-*   Any person, being required to furnish particulars pursuant to [section 10][11] or [section 11][12], who wilfully fails to furnish such particulars, or who wilfully furnishes any statement that is to his knowledge false in any material particular, shall be liable on summary conviction before a Magistrate to a fine of not less than 5 pounds and not exceeding 100 pounds, and to a further fine not exceeding 5 pounds for every day during which the failure to supply correct particulars continues.
+*   Any person, being required to furnish particulars pursuant to [section 10][11] or [section 11][12], who wilfully fails to furnish such particulars, or who wilfully furnishes any statement that is to his knowledge false in any material particular, shall be liable on conviction before a Magistrate to a fine of not less than 5 pounds and not exceeding 100 pounds, and to a further fine not exceeding 5 pounds for every day during which the failure to supply correct particulars continues.

+    Section 12: amended, on 1 July 2013, by [section 413][21] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Expenditure of funds